 Cary Brown, PhD, MA, BMR(OT)

-Professor, Faculty of Rehabilitation Medicine - Occupational Therapy
+Visiting Speaker, Faculty of Rehabilitation Medicine - Occupational Therapy

 Cary Brown, PhD, is full professor and accepts graduate students in the Faculty of Rehabilitation Medicine.

 PhD – Medical Sociology/Primary Care – University of Liverpool, UK

 MA – Medical Anthropology – University of Manitoba